-- engaging stakeholders in learner-centric program renewal and innovation focused on the future needs of students - mobilizing diverse multi-campus opportunities to create new, interdisciplinary learning opportunities, responding to the future needs of the province - expanding experiential and community-based learning - creating new learning pathways for a diversity of learners through continuing education and an ethos of lifelong learning - cultivating innovation and entrepreneurial ecosystems location in Harlow, England, can be a valuable gateway to facilitating both meaningful experiences for students and proactive programming.
-Moving beyond the traditional demographic bounds of undergraduate and graduate degree-seeking students, Memorial will expand continuing education pathways and micro-credential professional development opportunities responsive to lifelong learning.
-At the same time, we continue to invest in our innovation and entrepreneurial ecosystem.
+- engaging stakeholders in learner-centric program renewal and innovation focused on the future needs of students - mobilizing diverse multi-campus opportunities to create new, interdisciplinary learning opportunities, responding to the future needs of the province - expanding experiential and community-based learning - creating new learning pathways for a diversity of learners through continuing education and an ethos of lifelong learning - cultivating innovation and entrepreneurial ecosystems Memorial will strengthen interdisciplinary collaboration, ensuring programs equip students to tackle world challenges and careers that do not yet exist by: - enabling personalized learning pathways - helping students find their niches through interdisciplinary program offerings - supporting entrepreneurship and innovation training - increasingly recognizing and celebrating faculty, student and staff innovation, collaboration and entrepreneurial achievements Memorial is focused on enhancing the student experience by:

-As we advance program innovation, this work must embed core and critical issues that enable a vibrant and prosperous future for all - particularly the calls to action of the Truth and Reconciliation Commission, equity, diversity and inclusion and commitment to environmental sustainability.
-We acknowledge the continued importance of accessibility to high-quality education, underscoring the need to provide access for students from disadvantaged, marginalized and vulnerable backgrounds.

-Memorial will strengthen interdisciplinary collaboration, ensuring programs equip students to tackle world challenges and careers that do not yet exist by:

-- enabling personalized learning pathways - helping students find their niches through interdisciplinary program offerings - supporting entrepreneurship and innovation training - increasingly recognizing and celebrating faculty, student and staff innovation, collaboration and entrepreneurial achievements

-Memorial is focused on enhancing the student experience by:

-- continuously developing a culture of inclusion and acceptance welcoming, supporting and connecting learners from all backgrounds - enhancing campus life, improving infrastructure, developing formal and informal learning spaces for learners to connect and thrive - increasing opportunity for mobility and cultural exchanges - enabling and advocating immigration opportunities and pathways that retain our graduates right here in Newfoundland and Labrador
+- continuously developing a culture of inclusion and acceptance welcoming, supporting and connecting learners from all backgrounds - enhancing campus life, improving infrastructure, developing formal and informal learning spaces for learners to connect and thrive - increasing opportunity for mobility and cultural exchanges - enabling and advocating immigration opportunities and pathways that retain our graduates right here in Newfoundland and Labrador Remote teaching = open phone and online chat policy using Brightspace, Zoom and MS Teams www.youtube.com/watch?v=29VfLCwfdlk STRATEGIC PRIORITY Inspired learning VIBRANT IN-PERSON, ENRICHED ONLINE FOCUS, FOSTERING DYNAMIC STUDENT EXPERIENCE Inspired learning focuses on cutting-edge pedagogies, technologicallyenabled environments and ever greater experiential and community-based opportunities.

-Inspired learning

-VIBRANT IN-PERSON, ENRICHED ONLINE FOCUS, FOSTERING DYNAMIC STUDENT EXPERIENCE

-Inspired learning focuses on cutting-edge pedagogies, technologicallyenabled environments and ever greater experiential and community-based opportunities.

 The global pandemic has underscored the foundational need for in-person learning and vibrant life across all our campuses and locations.
 As we transition to a post-pandemic educational environment, re-imagining a rich on-campus learning experience for students will need intentional focus.
 Now is the time to apply the creativeness and tenacity shown throughout the pandemic.
 Innovative, engaging learning that reaches and attracts new constituencies of students is essential.
 To some degree, this means improving what Memorial has already been doing well for years - attracting new students, particularly international students, to the province.
 But as the world emerges from the pandemic, it also means broadening our teaching delivery, mobilizing capacities for online learning innovation, engaging new markets and inspiring through teaching to create a rich student experience.
 As a university for the province and the world, we must leverage our history as leaders in online learning.
 This is a primary way in which Memorial can further open classrooms and programs to people across the province and an everexpanding world of learners across the globe.
-Increased robustness to online

-Remote teaching = open phone and online chat policy using Brightspace, Zoom and MS Teams

-WATCH

-Memorial will grow and support inspired learning by:

-- enabling cutting-edge pedagogies and technology-enabled learning - expanding experiential and community-based learning opportunities - embedding teaching excellence in curriculum planning and design - increasingly recognizing, celebrating and rewarding teaching excellence - growing the scholarship of teaching and learning learning complements vibrant in-person learning and campus life.
+Increased robustness to online 21st century learning: greater integration of collaborative, interdisciplinary and experiential learning initiatives gazette.mun.ca/teaching-and-learning/ 21st-century-learning/ learning complements vibrant in-person learning and campus life.
 It extends the reach of existing programs and encourages the creation of new ones in response to local, national and international demands.
 Properly constructed, it can provide accessible, flexible and appealing pathways for students at home and abroad, and enhance the opportunity for all campuses to offer more choice to current and future students.
+We also recognize the need to support, grow and celebrate our teaching, enhancing the value and recognition of excellent teaching across the university.
+Memorial will be a university where teaching excellence is embedded in curriculum planning, design, scholarship and educational leadership.
+FOCUSED GOALS Memorial will grow and support inspired learning by:

+- enabling cutting-edge pedagogies and technology-enabled learning - expanding experiential and community-based learning opportunities - embedding teaching excellence in curriculum planning and design - increasingly recognizing, celebrating and rewarding teaching excellence - growing the scholarship of teaching and learning Memorial will expand the online learning horizon by: